-To wriggle out of that problem, many authors resort to describing the behavioural abnormality they have studied as 'depression-like' instead, although it is never made clear what 'depression-like' actually means (cf. Table 1; see also Garner1).
-Nevertheless, this is a promising approach because current research strategies are moving towards the study of endophenotypes, whereby a specific abnormality can be linked with an underlying biological process, such as a neuronal network or genetic mutation.
-Even so, if it is to be claimed that an endophenotype is analogous in humans and other animals, its description still needs to be far more specific than merely 'depression-like.'
+To wriggle out of that problem, many authors resort to describing the behavioural abnormality they have studied as 'depression-like' instead, although it is never made clear what 'depression-like' actually means (c.f.
+Table 1; see also:1).
+Nevertheless, this is a promising approach because current research strategies are moving towards the study of endophenotypes, whereby a specific abnormality can be linked with an underlying biological process: such as a neuronal network or genetic mutation 9.
+Even so, if it is to be claimed that an endophenotype is analogous in humans and other animals, its description still needs to be far more specific than merely 'depression-like'.

-Some procedures that are used to produce animal 'models' of depression rodents and outlines their strengths, limitations and common pitfalls.
+Some procedures that are used to produce animal 'models' of depression

-This section describes some important examples of procedures that are used as preclinical models of depression in
+This section describes some important examples of procedures that are used as preclinical of depression in rodents and outlines their strengths, limitations and common pitfalls.